Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Prior work

 \section{Prior work}

-A growing body of literature explores quantification of resilience in general and cyber resilience in particular.
-Approximately, the literature can be divided into two categories: (1) qualitative assessments of a system (actually existing or its design) by subject matter experts (SMEs) \cite{alexeev2017constructing, henshel} and (2) quantitative measurements based on empirical or experimental observations of how a system (or its high-fidelity model) responds to a cyber compromise \cite{kott2019cyber, ligo2021how}.
+A growing body of literature explores quantification of resilience in general and cyber resilience in particular. {Resilience has been studied for decades in multiple domains and classes of systems and organisms: in sociology, biology, medicine, forestry, urban planning, economics, as well as technical artifacts.
+That research looked at definitions of resilience and it's differentiation from other properties of systems, manifestations of resilience, factors that enhance or degrade resilience, and means to characterize resilence, e.g., \cite{dillon1947resilience,hoffman1948generalized,herrman2011resilience,wu2013understanding,folke2010resilience}.
+Research interest in the field cyber resilience emerged more recently.
+Multiple works explored the definitions of cyber resilience, relations between cyber resilience and cyber security, proposals for improving cyber resilience (or cyber security with which it is often conflated), and methods to characterize, assess and quantify cyber resilience.
+Examples include\cite{dupont2019cyber,hausken2020cyber,herrington2013future,huang2022reinforcement,jensen2015challenges,zou2021cyber} It is specifically the last topic --quantification of cyber resilience -- that is the scope of our paper, and therefore we now found on the body of prior work on quantification of cyber resilience.} Approximately, the literature can be divided into two categories: (1) qualitative assessments of a system (actually existing or its design) by subject matter experts (SMEs) \cite{alexeev2017constructing, henshel} and (2) quantitative measurements based on empirical or experimental observations of how a system (or its high-fidelity model) responds to a cyber compromise \cite{kott2019cyber, ligo2021how}.
 In the first category, a well-cited example is the approach called the cyber-resilience matrix \cite{linkov2013resilience}.
 In this approach, a system is considered as spanning four domains: (1) physical (i.e., the physical resources of the system, and the design, capabilities, features and characteristics of those resources); (2) informational (i.e., the system's availability, storage, and use of information); (3) cognitive (i.e., the ways in which informational and physical resources are used to comprehend the situation and make pertinent decisions); and (4) social (i.e., structure, relations, and communications of social nature within and around the system).
 For each of these domains of the system, SMEs are asked to assess, and to express in metrics, the extent to which the system exhibits the ability to (1) plan and prepare for an adverse cyber incident; (2) absorb the impact of the adverse cyber incident; (3) recover from the effects of the adverse cyber incident; and (4) adapt to the ramifications of the adverse cyber incident.
 In this way, the approach defines a 4-by-4 matrix that serves as a framework for structured assessments by SMEs.

 Another example within the same category (i.e., qualitative assessments of a system by SMEs) is a recent, elaborate approach proposed by \cite{beling2021developmental}.
 The approach is called Framework for Operational Resilience in Engineering and System Test (FOREST), and a key methodology within FOREST is called Testable Resilience Efficacy Elements (TREE).
 For a given system or subsystem, the methodology requires SMEs to assess, among others, how well the resilience solution is able to (1) sense or discover a successful cyber-attack; (2) identify the part of the system that has been successfully attacked; (3) reconfigure the system in order to mitigate and contain the consequences of the attack.
 Assessment may include tests of the system, although the methodology does not prescribe the tests.